 Drug driving is a “fine only” offence, and cannot lead to imprisonment.
 If you are convicted, the potential penalties include:

 |Penalty notice fine||$572||N/A|

 If you are convicted of drug driving, you will have this offence noted on your criminal record and have your licence disqualified.

 The automatic disqualification period will apply unless the court makes a specific order.
 The court can disqualify your licence for any length of time within the minimum and maximum periods listed above.

 These consequences can be avoided if the court applies section 10 of the Crimes (Sentencing Procedure) Act 1999

 Traffic Offender Intervention Program

-If you participate in the Traffic Offender Intervention Program, a court may lessen the penalties imposed on you if you are found guilty of drug driving.
-This program covers traffic laws and rules, why it is important not to breach them and the potential consequences for yourself and the community if you do.
-After the course is finished, a certificate will be sent to the court and it can be taken into account in determining your sentence.
+The court may give a more lenient sentence to a person who participates in the Traffic Offender Intervention Program.
+This program covers traffic laws and rules, and the potential consequences of breaching the laws.
+When the course is finished, a certificate will be sent to the court and it can be considered in determining the sentence.